 - 2 sheets parchment paper

-- Sun Basket paleo Green Goddess dressing (Primal Kitchen paleo mayonnaise - anchovies - apple cider vinegar - scallions - parsley - fresh garlic - salt)
+- Sun Basket vegan green goddess dressing (tahini - scallions - lemon juice - apple cider vinegar - parsley - garlic - kosher salt - dried dill)

 Prep the vegetables

-- Trim the stem ends from the green beans; cut the beans in half on the diagonal.
+- Trim the stem ends from the green beans if needed; cut the beans in half on the diagonal.

 - Strip the basil leaves from the stems; coarsely chop the leaves.